rd--/blksc3/md/notes.md

 The ⊳ (Play) block indicates the "outlets" of the diagram.
 The system connects the inputs of ⊳ to the "audio outputs".
 There is no block to indicate the "inlets" of a diagram, which would require a "count" parameter.
-There ∙ block (AudioIn) reads from the "audio inputs".
+The ∙ block (AudioIn) reads from the "audio inputs".
 Diagrams could be written to use "inlet" and "outlet" blocks.
 In the case of "top-level" diagrams, the system would connect these to the "audio device".
 In the case of "sub-diagrams" these would be connected to the blocks that connect to the "sub-diagram" block.